DaltonAlley/deckforge-cli/README.md

 - Include unit tests for new features
 - Handle errors appropriately
 - Follow the guidelines in `AGENTS.md`

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Changelog

-### v1.0.0 (Current)
-- Initial release with core functionality
-- Configurable bleed margins
-- Indexed progress display
-- Smart output naming
-- Error handling and reporting

 ---

 Built with ❤️ for the MTG community